 LATEST NEWS & ANNOUNCEMENTS

-Given the uncertainty related to the ongoing COVID-19 pandemic, The Asper Foundation will not be offering the program for the 2021-2022 year.
+Given the uncertainty related to the ongoing COVID-19 pandemic, The Asper Foundation will not be offering the program until it determines it is safe to do so.
 The Asper Foundation has always strongly emphasized that the primary concern of the program is to ensure the health and safety of all program participants.
 There isn’t a reasonable certainty that the program could be offered safely regarding delivery of the educational classes, carrying out fundraising, completing volunteer work, administration and the trip to Winnipeg including a visit to the Canadian Museum for Human Rights.
 The concept for the museum was inspired and motivated by the extraordinary impact of the program.
-Therefore, out of an abundance of caution, we will delay offering the program until it can be delivered safely in the future which will hopefully be in the 2022-2023 year.
+Therefore, out of an abundance of caution, we will delay offering the program until it can be delivered safely in the future.

 PROGRAM AT A GLANCE